Best Image Dimensions To Use On SOCIAL MEDIA

 |Sharing images||800 x 1,200 pixels|

-A poor image dimension could spell the difference in attracting and engaging users, or being completely ignored.
+A poor image dimension could spell the difference between attracting and engaging users, or being completely ignored.

 One thing to keep in mind when formatting your images is that there is a difference between how images will display on a timeline and how feeds will display in a user’s newsfeed.
 As such, you’ll want to make it sharp, eye-catching, and perfectly cropped.